Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Walmart is a multinational retailer that operates a chain of hypermarkets.

-Walmart’s checkout page design prioritizes clarity: they limit distractions, only displaying the checkout form and the item(s) in your cart, making it easier for customers to move smoothly through the checkout process.
+Walmart’s checkout page design prioritizes clarity: it limits distractions, only displaying the checkout form and the item(s) in the cart, making it easier for customers to move smoothly through the checkout process.

 Its streamlined three-step checkout journey doesn’t lead the user to a new page for every step, where they might click away.
-Instead, Walmart uses an on-page checkout sidebar to simplify the process, letting users complete their purchases without signing up for an account, which makes for a frictionless user experience.
+Instead, Walmart uses an on-page checkout sidebar to simplify the process, letting you complete your purchase without signing up for an account, which makes for a frictionless user experience

 They also include a 'cart storage' option: users are told that their information is stored for up to 72 hours so they can complete their checkout later.
 Cart storage gives customers the option to return when it’s convenient for them without having to start over—and potentially add more items to their cart.

-Pro tip: Walmart’s a great example of a retail giant with a frictionless checkout design.
-Build an easy, intuitive checkout process by minimizing steps, including cart storage, and using on-page sidebars so users don’t have to load a new page at every stage of the process.
+Walmart’s a great case study of a retail giant with a frictionless checkout design.
+Build an easy, intuitive checkout process by minimizing steps, including cart storage, and using on-page sidebars so users don’t have to load a new page at every stage of the buying process.

 8. Nike